DomesticMoth/FMQP/specification.md

 4) Last will flag
 5) Caching flag

-Maximum message size **INCLUDING THE HEADER** should not exceed 64 kilobytes.

 The header is followed by the **topic** and the body of the **message** length, respectively.
 The format of the **message** in graphic form:
 ```